 Deciding where to base your business is more complicated than just finding the industrial unit closest to your home.
 You need to think of other team members too, those who currently work for you and those who might join you in the future.
 Having a beautiful rural setting may be lovely right now but may not help you attract the right sort of employees when you want to expand.
 Think about how easy it will be to get there at peak hours, by road or public transport.
 Also, remember to check if there is enough car parking and if it is free.

 These considerations also matter if you are likely to have customers visiting your premises.
-Make sure that they will feel welcome and at ease when they arrive.
+Make sure that they can find the location easily without additional explanations or complex directions, and the first impression given by your building and its surroundings will feel help them to feel welcome and at ease when they arrive.

 What about the rest of your industry?
 Are there certain areas where similar businesses tend to cluster?
 Or will it be helpful to be near to significant suppliers or major clients

 Logistically, do you need to be close to a harbour, station or airport to reduce the time and expense of deliveries?
 If you have large, bulky equipment, will you need easy access to a major road?